 of combined clinical research and 10+ years on the market

-treated in the US with STELARA® for Crohn’s disease and other indications
+are estimated to have been treated with STELARA® for Crohn’s disease and other indications in the US†

 What is STELARA® and how does it work?